Alex Kurtagić: Life

 Kurtagić was born in 1970 to a family of Spanish and Slovenian ancestry.
 Due to his parents' jobs, he spent part of his youth in South America.
 In 1995, he founded the Black Metal music project Benighted Leams, which has since released four albums between 1996 and 2006.
 In 1996, he founded Supernal Music.

 During the mid-to-late 1990s, his illustrations appeared on albums by black metal artists, such as Dimmu Borgir, Deinonychus, and Tormentor, among others.
 His cover of Dimmu Borgir's Stormblåst is featured in the book Heavy Metal Thunder: Album Covers That Rocked the World.

 Writer

 Kurtagić's dystopian novel, Mister, was published in 2009.
 From then until 2013, he was active as a far-right intellectual figure.
 In 2011, a collection of articles and essays was published in book form by Unitall Verlag in German translation, with the title Ja, Afrika muss zur Hölle gehen.
 A second collection, also in German, was published by Antaios in 2013 as Warum Konservative immer verlieren.

 In 2019, a book collecting his artwork was published, containing also anecdotal, fictional, semi-fictional, and satirical texts.
 In the preface, he distanced himself from political extremism.
+A reader's edition was published in 2026.

 A second novel, Angel, was published in 2022.